 While second-quarter results came in ahead of lowered expectations, COVID-19’s impact on demand was evident in most financial reports.
 After a brief inventory restocking rally in March, trucking demand fell as manufacturing lockouts and municipal shutdown ordinances spread.
 A bottom formed in April with conditions improving throughout the quarter.
-The “less bad” trend throughout the second quarter has turned into year-over-year growth in the third quarter as carriers are seeing peak-type loads ahead of peak season.
+The “less bad” trend throughout the second quarter has turned into year-over-year growth in the third quarter as carriers are seeing peak-level loads ahead of peak season.

 What the data was saying all along has been confirmed as management teams from the publicly traded carriers have begun to vocalize the improvement and analysts have raced to up their earnings estimates for the current quarter and beyond.